 Subject

-Classical archaeology is dependent on the many surviving Greek and Latin written documents and literary texts in order to interpret the monuments in their respective historical context and against their social, cultural-historical and religious background.
-It is therefore closely related to ancient history, classical philology and ancient religious history.
-Classical archaeology has methodological, temporal and spatial parallels with provincial Roman archaeology and Christian archaeology.
-The subjects of Prehistory and Early History, Egyptology and Near Eastern Archaeology deal with important prerequisites of Greco-Roman antiquity, with which there are also spatial and temporal overlaps.
-There are also interfaces with other disciplines of cultural studies that attempt to provide insights into the fundamental functioning of cultures and societies.
+Classical Archaeology is dependent on the surviving Greco-Roman literary tradition in order to interpret the material evidence in their respective historical context and against their social, cultural-historical and religious background.
+It is therefore closely related to ancient history, classical philology and theology.
+Classical Archaeology has methodological, temporal, and spatial parallels with provincial Roman Archaeology and Christian Archaeology.
+Additional disciplines like Prehistory and Early History, Egyptology, and Near Eastern Archaeology deal with some of the key-foundation of Greco-Roman antiquity, with which they also share spatial and temporal overlaps.
+There are further intersections, with other disciplines like cultural studies which seek to shed light on underlying structures and functions of cultures and societies.

 Introductory literature on classical archaeology